35 Easy Swaps That Make Every Meal Healthier

-If you love the idea of losing weight, zapping belly fat, and improving your health, but feel less than enthusiastic about dieting to make it happen, you're definitely not alone.
-According to data from the market research firm NPD Group, there are more people who say that they'd like to lose weight than people who are actually following a diet to fit into their skinny jeans.
+If you love the idea of losing weight and improving your health, but you feel less than enthusiastic about dieting to make it happen, you're definitely not alone.
+According to data from the market research firm NPD Group, 50 percent of people say that they'd like to lose weight, but only 25 percent of people actually do anything about it (like by dieting).
 If that sounds familiar, resist the urge to throw in the towel!
-There are a number of easy swaps you can make throughout the week that will save you hundreds and thousands of calories—without leaving you feeling deprived.
+There are a number of easy swaps you can make throughout the week that will help you eat healthier and save you hundreds and thousands of calories—without leaving you feeling deprived.

 These easy, delicious swaps will help you stay on track at breakfast, lunch, and dinner—and during snack and dessert time, too!
-Not only will you painlessly save tons of calories and see a difference on the scale, you'll be taking in more nutrients every time you dine, too.
-And if you're looking for even more easy ways to trim down and reach your goals without giving up your favorite grub, don't miss these 60-Second Weight Loss Tips Celebs Swear By!
+Not only will you painlessly save tons of calories and see a difference on the scale, but you'll also be taking in more nutrients every time you dine, too.
+Read on, and for more on how to lose weight, you won't want to miss The Best Ways to Lose Belly Fat for Good, Say Doctors.

 Replace Egg Whites with Whole Eggs

 To eat the yolk or not to eat the yolk?
 That's the age-old question.
 Thanks to recent science, however, we finally know the answer.
 As it turns out, eating whole eggs is far healthier than sticking to the whites.
-That's because the yellow contains a fat-fighting nutrient called choline, so opting for whole eggs can actually help you trim down—despite the fact that they have more fat and calories than egg whites.
-To learn more about this popular a.m. protein, don't miss our report, 26 Things You Need to Know about Eggs.
+That's because the yellow contains a fat-fighting nutrient called choline, so opting for whole eggs can actually help you trim down!

 Replace Flavored Oatmeal with Unsweetened Oatmeal